gluonhq/ignite/README.md

 ### Micronaut support

-Ignite implementation for Micronaut differs from the other implementations, and has much deeper integration with Micronaut framework.
+Ignite implementation for Micronaut provides much deeper integration with Micronaut framework.

 #### _Application main class_

-Ignite Micronaut provides a special implementation of JavaFX `Application` class, which has to be configured as your main class: `com.gluonhq.ignite.micronaut.FXApplication`.
+On top of common, for Ignite, implementation of `DIContext` interface, Ignite Micronaut provides special implementation of JavaFX `Application` class, which can to be configured as your main class: `com.gluonhq.ignite.micronaut.FXApplication`.
-As an application developer, you just have to implement an entry point into your application, which will be picked up by Micronaut automatically, since it is a normal bean class.
+This makes the code a lot cleaner.
+As an application developer, you just have to implement an entry point into your application, which will be picked up by Micronaut automatically, since it is a normal Micronaut bean.

 Here is a simple example:
 ```java